20 Common Types of Succulents with Names and Pictures | Succulent Plants

 String of Nickels Plant also called Button Orchid is a trailing succulent plant which forms a dense mass of greenish-yellow foliage.
 The stems cascade downwards beautifully in a hanging basket or on a pedestal.

-Other common plants that are closely related to Button Orchid are Million Hearts Plant (Dischidia ruscifolia) and Watermelon Dischidia (Dischidia ovata).
+Other popular plants that are closely related to Button Orchid are Million Hearts Plant (Dischidia ruscifolia) and Watermelon Dischidia (Dischidia ovata).

 12. String of Rubies Plant (Othonna capensis)